 The Compliance Filing also recognizes that there may be circumstances in which the default cost allocation may not be appropriate.
 Thus, it includes tariff provisions that allow for alternative methodologies to be proposed where warranted, subject to Commission approval.
-His flexibility is necessary to account for the fact that the nature of future PPRs cannot be known with certainty.
+This flexibility is necessary to account for the fact that the nature of future PPRs cannot be known with certainty.
 There may be circumstances in which a cost allocation based on load ratio share would not be the best method for aligning the costs and benefits of a selected PPR project.
 Section 31.5.5.4 of the tariff provides that an alternative cost allocation methodology may be proposed in the PPR, by the project developer, or identified by the NYPSC.
 Any such alternate cost allocation methodology must be submitted to the Commission for approval as just and reasonable.
-Therefore, assertions that a developer can "dictate" its preferred methodology or that the methodology does not allow for a proper allocation of costs are unfounded.
+Therefore, assertions that a developer can "dictate" its preferred methodology or or that the methodology does not allow for a proper allocation of costs are unfounded.
 Ultimately, any such proposal will require a finding by the Commission that the cost allocation is just and reasonable and compliant with the Order No. 1000 cost allocation principles.
-His provisions that the cost allocation principles.
+The provisions approved the provisions of the cost allocation principles.

-Finally, no clarification98 is necessary regarding whether Commission review and approval of any cost allocation other than the default method is required.
+Finally, no clarification is necessary regarding whether Commission review and approval of any cost allocation other than the default method is required.
 The proposed tariff revisions already clearly require Commission approval.

-96 MI at 27-28.
+&lt;sup>97 MI at 27-28.

-97 Also, note that under §31.5.6.5, any proposal for ultimate cost recovery, whether based on the default cost allocation methodology or an alternative cost allocation methodology, for a PPR project must be reviewed by the Commission to determine whether the actual project costs are just and reasonable.
+&lt;sup>98 Also, note that under §31.5.6.5, any proposal for ultimate cost recovery, whether based on the default cost allocation methodology or an alternative cost allocation methodology, for a PPR project must be reviewed by the Commission to determine whether the actual project costs are just and reasonable.

-98 IPPNY at 14, n.54.
+&lt;sup>99 IPPNY at 14, n.54.